MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 ms.topic: overview
 ---

-# Getting started with Microsoft Quantum and the Quantum Development Kit (QDK)
+# Get started with Microsoft Quantum and the Quantum Development Kit (QDK)

 Microsoft Quantum, and the QDK give you the ability to program quantum algorithms, and learn quantum computing.
 We provide you with a multitude of learning journeys and examples.